HarshitKaushik/java-cheat-sheet/README.md

     }
 }
 ```

 ### Coupling
 - Coupling is a measure of how much a class is dependent on other classes.
-There should minimal dependencies between classes.
+There should be minimal dependencies between classes.
 So, we should always aim for low coupling between classes.

 #### Coupling Example Problem
 Consider the example below: